vengator/GerrillaPR/README.md

 # Here goes our Team Name
-Developers to make some serious apps
+We are developers starting to make some serious apps